International Student Association

 - Treasurer – Katharina Waibel

-I’m Katharina Waibel, and I'm the new Treasurer of ISA 2020.
+I’m Katharina Waibel, and I'm the new Treasurer on the 2020 ISA Board.
 I am currently in my 2nd year of medicine studies.
 As treasurer my main goal is to use the budget in the most efficient way, improving our work with sponsors and also helping the academic as well as the national societies with their budgets.

 Building a stronger and better-working collaboration between ISA and the societies is important, but so is working on and improving cooperation with the Student Union.
 I am looking forward to a year of creating many cool events, lectures and workshops for everybody!